 In this brief handbook, however, al‑Juwaynī was content to keep his tools for evaluating ḥadīth fairly simple.
 His overall message was that nearly all ḥadīth, regardless of the degree of epistemological certainty they offer, have the authority of legal sources, as though they were themselves direct reflections of the Prophet’s actual Sunna.

 This was, in fact, how ḥadīth were generally treated by jurists.
 For example, Shāfiʿī jurists were nearly unanimous in their view that the monetary compensation (diya) that should be paid for the murder of a woman was only half what should be paid for the murder of a man.
 They supported this view by claiming (usually without citing reports) that it was held by various Companions—even though legal theorists like al‑Shāfiʿī and al‑Juwaynī did not consider their opinions authoritative.
-They also cited a report from the Prophet, but the only ḥadīth collection containing this reports says explicitly that its isnād is inauthentic.
-In the end the strongest evidence in favor of their view was simply the fact that it was so widely accepted, not only among the Shāfiʿiyya but among other schools as well, that they could say “we no of no disagreement on this issue.”1 The epistemological weakness of the revealed evidence was no obstacle to the scholarly community’s acceptance of a rule.
+They also cited a report from the Prophet, but the only ḥadīth collection containing this report says explicitly that its isnād is inauthentic.
+In the end the strongest evidence in favor of their view was simply the fact that it was widely accepted, not only among the Shāfiʿiyya but among other schools as well, to the point that they could say “we know of no disagreement on this issue.”1 The epistemological weakness of the revealed evidence was no obstacle to the scholarly community’s acceptance of a rule.

 Even al‑Juwaynī’s rejection of “attributed” ḥadīth did not keep them from being used.
 Some of the Shāfiʿiyya considered them authoritative, but even those who rejected them in principle made use of them in specific arguments.
 For example, the sole Prophetic ḥadīth that explicitly supported their rejection of women’s testimony in marriage and divorce cases was “attributed” to the Prophet by a scholar named al‑Zuhrī who lived several generations after the Prophet; but they relied on it nevertheless, and justified this by pointing out that the Ḥanafiyya, against whom they were arguing about women’s testimony, did accept attributed reports.2